 Library: The Oak Park Public Library has a Main branch, located in the center of the village, as well as two smaller branches – Dole which is located in the northeast side of the Village and Maze which is located in the southeast corner of the village.
 The Oak Park Public Library is a member of the Suburban Library System.

-Shopping: Oak Park has several charming shopping districts composed of restaurants, small, family-owned businesses, specialty shops and more including Downtown Oak Park, and The Avenue.
+Shopping: Oak Park has several charming shopping districts composed of restaurants, small, family-owned businesses, specialty shops and more including Downtown Oak Park.

 Oak Brook Shopping Mall, known for its outstanding mix of retailers and its beautiful outdoor ambiance, is located approximately eight miles west of Oak Park.
 The center offers six premiere department stores, including Nordstrom’s, Saks Fifth Avenue, Neiman Marcus, Macy’s, Lord & Taylor and Sears.